JasperFx/marten/docs/events/projections/aggregate-projections.md

 :::

 The easiest type of aggregate to create is a document that rolls up the state of a single event stream.
-You can do that by either creating a public aggregate document that directly mutates itself through method conventions or by sub-classing the `AggregateProjection<T>` class like this sample for a fictional `Trip` aggregate document:
+You can do that by either creating a public aggregate document that directly mutates itself through method conventions or by sub-classing the `SingleStreamAggregation<T>` class like this sample for a fictional `Trip` aggregate document:

 <!-- snippet: sample_TripProjection_aggregate -->
 <a id='snippet-sample_tripprojection_aggregate'></a>